 If you are on the hunt for a sustainability consultant, the options are plenty.
 Run a Google search for “LEED Consultant” (7.8 million results) or “Green Building Consultant” (608 million results) and you will quickly see the field has a low barrier to entry.
 However, not all consultants are created equal.
-Use this guide to help you make a determination.
+We’re going to help you shoot the fish in the barrel.

 This is a minimum qualification for any green building consultant.
 There are currently over 36,000 LEED APs in the world.
 LEED AP doesn’t necessarily mean that you are a good consultant, but every good consultant will at least have a LEED AP.

 #2.
 Is your consultant firm a Proven Provider?

 In 2014, the USGBC created a program called Proven Provider to designate the quality of its consultants.
 Proven Providers have a demonstrated ability to produce consistent results.
 The program is six years old, and for those in the know the qualification is considered essential.

 #3.
 Will your consultant clear that they actually do the work?

 There are two kinds of consultants: those who advise, and those who execute.
 Watch out for tricky proposal language.
 You probably want to get work off your plate, not get told what to do.

 #4.
 Can your consultant do all of the work?

 The best consultants consist of multi-disciplinary teams that have the in-house capability to execute on all of the LEED program requirements.
 You want a team that knows how to read the LEED manual, but you also want a team that understands energy modeling, commissioning, life cycle assessment, indoor air quality, materials, and construction requirements.

 There are over 67,000 certified buildings.
 A qualified team has completed at least 100 projects.